kamwithak/Dow-Index-Tracker/README.md

 # Dow-Index-Tracker
-Price downloader for each security of the dow jones industrial average.
-(30 companies)
+Price downloader for each security of the dow jones industrial average  (thirty companies)

 Thirty different excel files are created with ready-to-graph entries for the trading day